golamSaroar/facial-expression-detection/README.md

-# Facial Expression Detection App
+# Facial Expression Recognition App

 This is a sentiment analysis tool to detect the six basic expressions: happiness, sadness, anger, surprise, fear, and disgust.
 Such an application can be used in Market Research, for example, to observe user's reaction while interacting with a brand or a product.